What is staff turnover?

 Simply put, employee turnover is the number of employees who leave and start working in a business within a given time.
 The most widely used calculation is for employee turnover in a year, but it can also be calculated monthly.

-Employee retention can have a negative impact on businesses, but that is not always the case.
+Low employee retention can have a negative impact on businesses, but it's not always the case.
 Businesses with reasonable employee turnover can bring new personnel into the business which can boost productivity and performance.
 Employee turnover should be monitored as it helps to understand the health of the business and can be used to calculate trends.
 By monitoring, employers can understand seasonal variations – allowing them to plan better.
 They can also devise initiatives to help retain valuable staff members.

-Before monitoring can commence, it’s important to calculate turnover rates.
-There are lots of websites that show how to work out staff turnover, but they seem to jump from calculation to calculation, so we’ve put together this easy-to-follow guide so you can get accurate figures for your business.
-It is pretty simple, you just need your staff numbers and a calculator!
+Before monitoring can commence, it’s important to calculate staff turnover rates.
+There are lots of websites that show how to work out staff turnover, but they seem to jump from calculation to calculation, so we’ve put together this easy-to-follow guide with a formula for employee turnover, so you can get accurate figures for your business.
+It's pretty simple, you just need your staff numbers and a calculator!

 Step 1.
 First, workout the average number of staff (A) you have in your business in the given month.
 You do this by adding the staff members at the beginning of month (B), to the staff members at the end of the month (E), then dividing the figure by 2.